davidfrantz/force/docs/source/howto/lcf.rst

  .. figure:: img/tutorial-lcf-mix-s2.png

-	*Spectral information of a pure tree-covered (green) and road-covered (red) pixel, as well as two different synthetic linear mixtures of both, for 10 `Sentinel-2 spectral bands <https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-2-msi/resolutions/spatial>`_ as well as Tasseled Cap Greenness and NDVI.
-Dashed and dotted lines repreent linear mixtures.* |copy| *Franz Schug*
+	*Spectral information of a pure tree-covered (green) and road-covered (red) pixel, as well as two different synthetic linear mixtures of both, for 10 Sentinel-2 spectral bands as well as Tasseled Cap Greenness and NDVI.
+Dashed and dotted lines represent linear mixtures.* |copy| *Franz Schug*

+(For informations about Sentinel-2 spectral bands, see `Spatial Resolution <https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-2-msi/resolutions/spatial>`_)

 This concept is, of course, transferable to our case, where we use spectral-temporal metrics instead of single observations.
 Please not that the number of features increases from 12 to 34, while the idea is the same.
 In this following case, the synthetic mixtures produce training data for 80% and 30% tree-covered surfaces, as well as 100% and 0% tree-covered surfaces.

  .. figure:: img/tutorial-lcf-mix-stm.png

 	*Spectral-temporal metrics of a pure tree-covered (green) and road-covered (red) pixel (1st, 2nd, 3rd quartile) as well as 90th quantile and standard deviation of Tasseled Cap Greenness (TCG) and NDVI.
-Dashed and dotted lines repreent linear mixtures.* |copy| *Franz Schug*
+Dashed and dotted lines represent linear mixtures.* |copy| *Franz Schug*

 This idea can be expanded to further combinations of three or more surface types, as well as to different surfaces of the same surface type when intra-class spectral variability is high.
 In this following case, we produce training data for 80% and 30% tree-covered surfaces (left), as well as 80% and 30% built-up area (right).
 In the second case, we mix spectral-temporal metrics from two pure surface types of the same target class (built-up), but from spectrally different surfaces, i.e., a road and a rooftop.

   .. figure:: img/tutorial-lcf-mix-stm-complexity.png

 	*Left: Spectral-temporal metrics of a pure tree-covered (green), road-covered (red) and crop-covered (yellow) pixel as well as the respective Tasseled Cap Greenness and NDVI.
-Dashed and dotted lines repreent linear mixtures.
+Dashed and dotted lines represent linear mixtures.
 Right: Spectral-temporal metrics of two pure surface types (road and rooftop/building) from the same target class.
 Dashed and dotted lines repreent linear mixtures.* |copy| *Franz Schug*

 In principle, an indefinite number of training data can be synthetically created this way.
 However, note that the sampled pure reference surfaces still need to represent the variety of surface types and characteristics of the respective target classes.
-Also, the more training data we want to create, the more pure reference spectra we need in order to not repeat known synthetic mixtures
+Also, the more training data we want to create, the more pure reference spectra we need in order to not repeat known synthetic mixtures.

 We call the synthetic training data generation using